danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 of access and management, and finally to complex and dynamic distribution of that firmware to devices.

-Utilizing AWS managed service, IoT Core, lets you scale to billions of devices and trillions of messages effortlessly, and react to messages from your devices in powerful ways conveniently leveraging pre-built actions into other AWS services or reaching out through the invocation of a lambda to a more compelx series of reactions including those external to Amazon.
+AWS IoT Core lets you scale to billions of devices and trillions of messages effortlessly, and react to messages from your devices in powerful ways conveniently leveraging pre-built actions into other AWS services or reaching out through the invocation of a lambda to a more compelx series of reactions including those external to Amazon.

-In the end, use general software engineering best practices and know that with AWS IoT Core, Elixir, and Nerves it can be easy to execute agile development of robust, scalable software.
+Together, these tools allow productive development of robust and scalable software.